Contributed By McDermott Will & Emery

-Patents are registered with the French Industrial Property Office (Institut National de la Propriété Industrielle) (INPI).
-The INPI may refuse to grant a patent on substantial grounds (eg, the subject matter being excluded from patent protection) or formal grounds (eg, the name of the inventor being missing).
-The PACTE Law No 2019-486 of 22 May 2019 recently broadened the grounds for refusing to grant a patent and created opposition proceedings before the INPI.
+Patents are registered with the French Industrial Property Office (Institut National de la Propriété Industrielle – INPI).
+The INPI may refuse to grant a patent on substantial grounds (eg, the subject matter is excluded from patent protection) or formal grounds (eg, the name of the inventor is missing).
+The PACTE Law No 2019-486 of 22 May 2019 broadened the grounds for refusing to grant a patent and created opposition proceedings before the INPI.

-The INPI will publish the patent application 18 months following its filing date or priority date.
+The INPI will publish the patent application 18 months after its filing date or priority date.

 The term of a French patent is 20 years from the filing date of the application.

 A patent infringement action can be brought by the patent holder.
 An exclusive licensee can also directly initiate a patent infringement action if certain requirements are met, or may join the action brought by the patent holder.
 A non-exclusive licensee may only join the procedure initiated by the patent holder to recover damages for its own loss.